 To achieve success in trading, traders develop trading strategies, designed to generate profitable trading signals.
-Without a trading strategy in place trading becomes synonymous to gambling, which represents a significant risk.
+Without a trading strategy in place trading becomes synonymous with gambling, which represents a significant risk.

-As a trader, you should strive to trading strategy.
+As a trader, you should strive for the trading strategy.
 Each strategy is based on a particular forecasting model or a set of rules, suggesting to a trader when to buy or sell a particular cryptocurrency.

-Forecasting models can vary from simple combinations of technical indicators to more complex ones, encompassing fundamental indicators, chart patters and significant price levels.
+Forecasting models can vary from simple combinations of technical indicators to more complex ones, encompassing fundamental indicators, chart patterns, and significant price levels.

 Developing a trading strategy, supported by a consistent and rules-based approach to market analysis, will make you a profitable crypto trader.
 Trading with a strategy in place is an integral part of proper risk management.

 To avoid excessive losses in crypto trading, we encourage traders to use the following risk management ideas and techniques:

 Trade with moderate leverage.
 The level of leverage should be suitable for a particular trading strategy;

 Maintain a sufficient level of free margin.
 Do not decrease the margin level below 100%;